Blog - Cavitation and process intensification

 Moreover, if we treat suspensions, liquids mixed with solids, we will experience clogging problems and high maintenance costs.

-Can't we directly apply kinetic energy to the fluid without increase its pressure?
+Can't we directly apply kinetic energy to the fluid without increasing its pressure?

 Yes, sure we can!
 This is how dynamic elements work: we can pump a fluid to the dynamic hydrodynamic cavitator at near atmospheric pressure and generate cavitation by directly rotating the cavitational element, by this way we are skipping an energy conversion step to generate cavitation.